menu icon

 Instructions

-• This pattern is made in rows and then we weave in yarn lengthwise to create a crochet tartan pattern.
+• The crochet green scarf pattern is made in rows and then we weave in yarn lengthwise to create a crochet tartan pattern.

 • Row 1: With the green yarn, ch x32